SrivastavaLab/cesabfunctionalwebsdata/README.md

 This requires the user's BWG password.
 Previously, `bwgdata` (the R package that accesses the database API) prompted users to enter a username and password interactively.
 This won't work with the `targets` workflow, which is not interactive.
 This is why bwgdata 0.4.0 uses environment variables to store usernames and passwords.
 Look at the [bwgdata Readme](https://github.com/SrivastavaLab/bwgdata) to know more about that!
+This workflow will **NOT WORK** unless `bwgdata` is at version 0.4.0, which dates from October 2025.
 * `02_process_data` UNDER CONSTRUCTION. corrects, combines, and adds additional information to the dataset.